Date Munenari: National leader

 After the fall of the shogunate in 1868, Munenari took an active role in the new imperial government; Uwajima as a domain was also deeply involved in the military campaign of the Boshin War (1868–1869).

 Munenari was a crucial figure in Japan's international relations during the early Meiji period.
 In 1871, representing the Japanese government, he signed the Sino-Japanese Friendship and Trade Treaty (Nisshin shukō jōki (日清修好条規)) with Li Hongzhang, a viceroy of Qing Dynasty China.

 Also in 1871, the han system was abolished in Japan, and he was able to fully cut his political ties to Uwajima.
-In 1881, Munenari entertained King Kalākaua, of the Kingdom of Hawaii, on the first state visit to Japan of an actual head of state in its recorded history.
-He was first created a count in the new peerage system, but was later promoted to marquess.
+In 1881, Munenari entertained King Kalākaua, of the Kingdom of Hawaiʻi, on the first state visit to Japan of an actual head of state in its recorded history.
+His stepson Mune'e was first created a count in the new peerage system, but was later promoted to marquess.

 Munenari died at Imado in Tokyo in 1892, at age 75.